Vascular Treatment and Procedures

 high cholesterol, long-term high blood pressure or who smoke.

 The treatment depends on the location and shape of the aneurysm and your overall health status.
-If surgery is recommended, the vascular surgeon will decide whether an open surgery or a minimally invasive surgery is the best approach.
-In some cases, an
+If cardiovascular surgery is recommended, the cardiovascular surgeon will decide whether an open-heart surgery or a minimally invasive surgery is the best

-open surgery is required to replace the damaged portion.
+approach.
+In some cases, an open-heart surgery is required to replace the damaged portion.

-Carotid Artery Surgery and Stenting
+Carotid Artery Surgery and Cardiovascular Stent Surgery

-removes the plaque and then stitches up the artery.
+plaque and then stitches up the artery.
 Alternatively, the surgeon can perform carotid angioplasty and stenting.
-In this case, a catheter (flexible tube) with a balloon on the end is inserted through an incision in an artery and moved
+In this case, a catheter (flexible tube) with a balloon on the end is inserted through an incision in an artery and moved up to the blockage.

-up to the blockage.
 The balloon is inflated, opening the artery.
 A stent (wire mesh tube) can be placed in the area of the blockage to keep the artery open.

 Peripheral Artery Disease (PAD)

-improve function and prevent cardiovascular events, such as a heart attack, stroke or vascular death.
+symptom relief, improve function and prevent cardiovascular events, such as a heart attack, stroke or vascular death.

 Vascular Access for Hemodialysis and Chemotherapy